Institute of Technical Education: Student intake

-Every year, ITE takes in 25% of an annual school cohort, or an intake of about 13,000 students, with an annual enrollment of about 25,000.
+Every year, ITE takes in about 25% of an annual school cohort, or an intake of about 14,000 students, with an annual enrollment of about 25,000.
 Full-time students are typically secondary school graduates with the requisite GCE 'N' or 'O' Level qualifications.

 Colleges

 To refine technical education in Singapore, the "One ITE System, Three Colleges" Model of Education and Governance was introduced in 2005 to merge the 10 satellite campuses into 3 regional colleges.